RosettaCommons/documentation/Model-Generation.md

--s                              The input PDB (ignored, but still required, for many SEWING Movers) -sewing:model_file_name         The name of the file to read models from -new_model_file_name            The name of the trimmed model file -sewing::remove_any_dssp        Remove any models that contain this DSSP (H,E,L) -sewing::min_helix_length       Remove any models that has less number of helix residues than this -sewing::max_helix_length       Remove any models that has more number of helix residues than this -sewing::min_strand_length      Remove any models that has less number of strand residues than this -sewing::max_strand_length      Remove any models that has more number of strand residues than this -sewing::min_loop_length        Remove any models that has less number of loop residues than this -sewing::max_loop_length        Remove any models that has more number of loop residues than this
+-s                              The input PDB (ignored, but still required, for many SEWING Movers) -sewing:model_file_name         The name of the file to read models from -new_model_file_name            The name of the trimmed model file -sewing::remove_any_dssp        Remove any model that contain this DSSP (H,E,L) -sewing::min_helix_length       Remove any model that has less number of helix residues than this -sewing::max_helix_length       Remove any model that has more number of helix residues than this -sewing::min_strand_length      Remove any model that has less number of strand residues than this -sewing::max_strand_length      Remove any model that has more number of strand residues than this -sewing::min_loop_length        Remove any model that has less number of loop residues than this -sewing::max_loop_length        Remove any model that has more number of loop residues than this
 ```

 An example command line for ModelTrimmer: